tektoncd/dashboard/README.md

 ## Install on Minishift

+Either follow the instructions for OpenShift above or use the operator install as per the instructions below.

 1. Install [tektoncd-pipeline-operator](https://github.com/openshift/tektoncd-pipeline-operator#deploy-openshift-pipelines-operator-on-minikube-for-testing)
 2. [Checkout](https://github.com/tektoncd/dashboard/blob/master/DEVELOPMENT.md#checkout-your-fork) the repository

-If you want to install the dashboard into the tekton-pipelines namespace:
+If you want to install the Dashboard into the tekton-pipelines namespace:

 - Install the Dashboard `./minishift-install-dashboard.sh`

-If you want to install the dashboard into any other namespace:
+If you want to install the Dashboard into any other namespace:

 - Install the Dashboard `./minishift-install-dashboard.sh -n {NAMESPACE}`